brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 # Introduction

 This project is for our course module in Robotics Engineering.
-The project main goal is to enable a robot (TurtleBot2) to pick up an Object from a location and Transport it to another Location. **Transportation will be done with the TurtleBot2** and the **Pick & Place with Robotic Arm**.
+The project main goal is to enable a robot (TurtleBot2) to pick up an Object from a location and Transport it to another Location. **Transportation will be done with the TurtleBot2** and the **Pick & Place with Robotic Arm (PhantomX Robot Arm)**.

 It is subdivided into different parts, each group is supposed to implement is own part and at the end make a fully autonomous scenario.